ADirin/DataBase_Solution/Week 1/Lecture_1.md

 | 2         | Bob   | Math      |
 | 2         | Bob   | Chemistry |

+  - Now, each column contains atomic values, and the table adheres to the rules of 1NF.
 ---

 ### Second Normal Form (2NF)
 - **Definition:** A table is in 2NF if:
    - It is already in 1NF.
    - It has no partial dependency (i.e., no non-prime attribute depends on part of a candidate key).

 **Example:**
+   - Consider the following table that is in 1NF:

 | StudentID | Course    | Instructor |
 |-----------|-----------|------------|
 | 1         | Math      | Prof. A    |
 | 1         | Physics   | Prof. B    |
 | 2         | Math      | Prof. A    |
 | 2         | Chemistry | Prof. C    |

+  - In this table, the "Instructor" column depends on the "Course" column, which is a partial dependency since "StudentID" and "Course" together form the composite key.

 **Normalized to 2NF:**